 There’s no way around it.
-Gathering the information you need to comply with FASB Topic 842 takes good old-fashioned legwork.
+Gathering the information you need to comply with the new lease guidance takes good old-fashioned legwork.
 To ensure that you collect the right data, you need to take a methodical, thorough approach.
 Having a comprehensive inventory of your leases is critical to reaching that goal.

 Start by looking at your requisition process

-The first thing you should do when developing an inventory of your leases is to look at how your company goes about its requisition process.
+The first thing you should do when developing an inventory of your leases is to look at how your organization goes about its requisition process.
 Which departments are involved?

 Large organizations will already have walk-throughs for this as part of their auditing process.
 If this is the case for your organization, reach out to your company’s auditors.
 If you can follow their auditing walk-throughs, you won’t have to reinvent the wheel.